MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reference.md

 |[AssociationCollection](#associationcollection)|Defines a collection of hotel associations.
 |[Budget](#budget)|Defines the daily budget for hotel ads in a subaccount.
 |[CollectionResponse](#collectionresponse)|Defines a response object for requests that get a list of resources.
-|[CheckinDayOfWeekMultiplier](#checkindayofweekmultiplier)|Defines the amount to adjust the base bid by if the user checks in on one of the specified week days.
+|[CheckinDayOfWeekMultiplier](#checkindayofweekmultiplier)|Defines the amount to adjust the base bid by if the user checks in on one of the specified weekdays.
 |[DateTypeMultiplier](#datetypemultiplier)|Defines the amount to adjust the base bid by if the user searched for hotels using specific dates.
 |[DeviceMultiplier](#devicemultiplier)|Defines the amount to adjust the base bid by if the user is using one of the specified devices to search for hotels.
 |[FixedBid](#fixedbid)|Defines a fixed bid amount.